-The Root of Misinformation at the Center of Meme Culture
+The Root of Disinformation at the Center of Meme Culture

 There was an article that came out a few years ago at The Verge that I didn’t get an opportunity to formally respond to about the history of Know Your Meme.
 I was contacted by the writer, Kaitlyn Tiffany, a few hours before the article was published and after it had already been written.
 The story was a long exposé that took weeks to put together and, in part, was meant to shine a light on certain strikingly large and obvious events that occurred surrounding the departure of Kenyatta Cheese, then the Chief Operating Officer of Rocketboom.